SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 It also includes a little more information on the history of the church and the stories behind its key icons.
 The table, shown above, with all the brochures is in the back of the church.

-If you want to learn even more, then head over during one of the church's docent led tours.
-The volunteer guided tours last around one hour and cost $20 for adults.
-It's great way to learn more about the church!
+If you want to learn even more, then head over during one of the church's docent-led tours.
+The tours last around one hour and are a great way to learn more about the church!

 The times for these vary, so I recommend booking them in advance if you really want to go on a guided tour of the church.

 You can also experience the cathedral in a different light by participating in one of their yoga classes.
-This is a class given every Tuesday night on the inside Labyrinth at 6:15 pm.
-The cost varies from $20 to $55.
+This class is offered on the inside labyrinth every Tuesday night at 6:15 pm, and some Saturday mornings at 9 am.
+The cost starts at $20.

-As with their visits, they welcome everyone to their class.
+As with visits, they welcome everyone to their classes.
 You will need to bring along your own yoga mat and supplies.
 They do allow water into the cathedral for the session, but no other food or drinks.

 You Might Also Like: There are a number of great things to do in the Nob Hill neighborhood.
 You can stop by the historic Fairmont Hotel, visit the Cable Car Museum or take a free guided walking tour.
 Discover more things to do near Grace Cathedral.